Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 SS: Why don’t you them your legs?

-AM: Well, these my pretty legs.
+AM: Well, these are my legs.

 (Laughter)